ambanmba/qirx-on-crossover/README.md

 ![alt text](img/Image7.png "Figure 7")

 ## Step 8 - Installation begins
 If you are running some anti-virus software, it may complain about some of the files in the bottle.
 This is a known issue, the files are not malicious.
 Not all anti-virus software will do this.
+Refer: https://www.codeweavers.com/support/wiki/mac/mactutorial/bitdefender
 ![alt text](img/Image8.png "Figure 8")

 ## Step 9 - Click Next> at the first Wizard